Chris-Sharpe/quiz/quiz2.md

 19. Tempura, fish or vegetables deep fried in batter, is best associated with which country?
 20. Which country in the world produces the most tea?

+### Round 5 - Animals
+21. What is the name for a group of crows?
+22. What is the largest type of lizard?
+23. What is the largest type of penguin?
+24. Which type of bird has the largest wingspan?
+25. What breed of dog shares its name with Charles Darwin's boat?

 --------------

 ## Answers